sourdrillemanuel/beneathopenskies/_posts/2023-09-09-reaching-the-chaine-des-puys.markdown

 statistics_lowest_elevation: "120 m"

 highlights_1_title: "The lovely banks of the river Cher"
-highlights_1_description: "Nestled between land and sea, the Bay of Bourgneuf is a charming and picturesque bay where oyster and salt farming create a harmonious landscape."
+highlights_1_description: "Between Saint-Florent-sur-Cher and Saint-Amand-Montron, I followed the GR 654.
+Although primarily a hiking route, it mostly consists of small roads and dirt paths that are easily rideable on a gravel bike.
+The route frequently switches sides along the river Cher, providing beautiful tracks and scenery"
-highlights_2_title: "The view on the Chaîne des Puys past Ebreuil"
+highlights_2_title: "The view of the Chaîne des Puys"
-highlights_2_description: "Despite being urbanized, while cycling along the EV1 between La-Barre-de-Monts and La-Faute-sur-Mer, you'll come across beautiful patches of sandy dunes and pine forests.
-Moreover, you'll be treated to the gentle and constant embrace of the ocean breeze."
+highlights_2_description: "At Echassières, the route ascends, revealing the striking Chaîne des Puys for the first time.
+Furthermore, the D50 between Sauterre and Pulvérières provides a beautiful view of the extinct volcanoes."

 img_thumbnail: "assets/img/collection_bourges-agde_article_2023-09-09_thumbnail.jpg"
 img_bg: "article_2023-09-09"